Leukemia: Types and Treatment

 There are two different staging systems for CLL:

 In each stage, there is lymphocytosis.
-Lymphocytosis is a higher-than-normal white blood cell (WBC) count.
-The extra WBCs are found in the blood and bone marrow.
+Lymphocytosis is when there are too many white blood cells (WBC) in your body.
+The extra WBCs are found in your blood and bone marrow.

-- Stage 0: Lymphocytosis with no enlargement of lymph nodes, spleen, or liver, and red blood cell and platelet counts are almost normal.
+- Stage 0: Lymphocytosis with no enlargement of lymph nodes, spleen, or liver.
+Red blood cell and platelet counts are almost normal.

-- Stage I: Lymphocytosis with enlarged lymph nodes.
-The spleen and liver are not affected, and red blood cell and platelet counts are almost normal.
+- Stage I (one): Lymphocytosis with enlarged lymph nodes.
+The spleen and liver are not affected.
+Red blood cell and platelet counts are almost normal.

-- Stage II: Lymphocytosis with an enlarged spleen and in some cases an enlarged liver.
+- Stage II (two): Lymphocytosis with an enlarged spleen and in some cases an enlarged liver.
 Lymph nodes may or may not be enlarged.
 Red blood cell and platelet counts are almost normal.

-- Stage III: Lymphocytosis plus the lymph nodes.
+- Stage III (three): Lymphocytosis plus enlarged lymph nodes.
 The spleen or liver may or may not be enlarged.
 Red blood cell count is low, and platelets are near normal.

-- Stage IV: Lymphocytosis plus enlarged lymph nodes, spleen, or liver.
+- Stage IV (four): Lymphocytosis plus enlarged lymph nodes, spleen, or liver.
 Red blood cell counts may be low or near normal and the platelet count is low.

 Each stage is also put into a risk group that helps decide which treatments are best: